fractus-io/keras-tutorial/README.md

 So, what now, are we are satified with results, should we consider to try to improve a model ?

+One way would be to change some of the hyperpameters in existing model, e.g.
+ * new optimizer(for example rsmprop)
+ * bacth size
+ * number of epochs
+ * activation function in hidden layers
+ * number of neurons in hidden layers
+ *
-One way would be to change some hyperpameters in our model, like new optimizer(rsmprop), bacth size, number of epochs, activation function in hidden layers, number of neurons in hidden laye, extend a model with new layers. another way would be to even develop completely new model.
+or to extend a model with new layers or even develop completely new model.

+### <a id="5123"></a> Understand Model Behavior During Training By Plotting History

+TODO ... better explanation

-If we train a model with any mentiond change comparing to previous one, we should be able to compare new results with previous one.
-Therfore we will use history object which is returned by fit() method and using Python matplotlib library draw graphs which willbe stored for analisys.
+If we train a model with change of the hyperparameter, we should be able to compare new results with previous one.
+Therfore we will use history object which is returned by ***fit()*** method and using Python ***matplotlib** library draw graphs which will be stored for analisys.

 You can see part of the code bellow, but for full implementetion please, check methods drawGraphByType(), drawAccLossGraph(), drawTimes() in module./src/mnist/utils.py
 ```